Router Configuration

 Configuration Example

-Here is a complete configuration example, including routing, CORS, response handling, and other configurations:
+Below is a complete configuration example, including routing, CORS, response handling, and other settings:

-name: "mock-user-svc" # Proxy service name, globally unique
+name: "mock-server" # Proxy service name, globally unique

 routers:

-prefix: "/mcp/user" # Route prefix, globally unique, cannot be duplicated, recommended to distinguish by service or domain+module
+prefix: "/mcp/user" # Route prefix, globally unique, cannot be repeated, recommended to distinguish by service or domain+module

 cors: